-Experimentalists can merely average the event number in each specific bin when they measure the differential cross-sections and usually represent the distribution values by the bin centre.
-However, strictly speaking, this is not exact $d\si/dt$ especially when the distribution is steep and the bins sizes are relatively large.
-To fit with these data the $d\si/dt$ deduced in last section should be integrated over the bins and averaged with the bin sizes $\int_{\Delta t} (d\si/dt)dt/\Delta t$, which is extremely complicated to calculate in our model.
-In the low $|t|$ region $d\si/dt$ can be well approximated by the exponential shape $B \exp(-A|t|)$, where the ratio between the integration-average and the true differential cross-section at the bin centre only depends on the bin-size $\delta t$ and the exponential slope $A$: \be R_{d\si/dt}\equiv \left.\left[ \left. \int_{t-\Delta t}^{t+\Delta t} \frac{d\si}{dt}dt\right/ \Delta t\right] \right/ \frac{d\si}{dt}(t)=\frac{\exp(A\Delta t)-\exp(-A\Delta t)}{2A \Delta t} \ee This ratio $R_{d\si/dt}$ is cancelled when the bin sizes are very small and uniform in the GlueX measurement.
+This ratio $R_{d\sigma/dt}$ is cancelled when the bin sizes are essentially small and uniform in the GlueX measurement.
 However, in SLAC measurements the bin sizes are large and inhomogeneous especially in high$-|t|$ region, this effect is significant.
-Alternatively, we apply this ratio to the corresponding bin on the SLAC data, as a correction factor $1/R_{d\si/dt}(A,\Delta t)$ to correct them back to be the true $d\si/dt$ data.
-Furthermore, the fitted slopes $A$ in SLAC are only accurate at low $|t|$ but not at high $|t|$ where $A$ reduce with $|t|$.
-So these fitted $A$ are used for the first $9$ bins and $A$ are calculated by interpolation with the previous and current bins after correction at the rest $|t|$ bins, in the calculation of $R_{d\si/dt}$ in Eq.(\ref{RXsecdt}).
+We apply this correction factor $1/R_{d\sigma/dt}(A,\Delta t)$ to the corresponding bin on the SLAC data.
+Furthermore, the fitted slopes $A$ in SLAC are not accurate at high $|t|$ where $A$ decreases with $|t|$, so the fitted $A$ are used for the first $9$ bins and $A$ are calculated by interpolation with the previous and current bins after correction at the rest $|t|$ bins, in the calculation of $R_{d\sigma/dt}$ in Eq.(\ref{RXsecdt}).
 This correction is significant in high$-t$.
-To be consistent, the data uncertainties are also corrected using the factors due to this consideration, along with the factor due to the normalization, and thus the the expression of the correspondent correction factor $R_{Unc d\si/dt}$ for the uncertainties is more complicated and also depends on the measured data uncertainties and the $A$ uncertainty.
+To be consistent, the data uncertainties are also corrected using these factors, along with the factor due to the normalization, and thus the expression of the correspondent correction factor $R_{Unc d\sigma/dt}$ for the uncertainties is more complicated and also depends on the measured data uncertainties and the $A$ uncertainty.
 Both the normalized $t-$distribution uncertainty and its correction factor are calculated by summation in quadrature.
-The corrected $d\si/dt$ data are then fitted to our model and improve the fitting.
+The corrected $d\sigma/dt$ data are then fitted to our model and improve the fitting.